Try the Full Power of Brosix with 10% lifetime discount!

-Streamlined team communication is extremely important, especially if you’re running remote teams.
-You want your team members to get all messages in time, never miss a notification, and perform a set of more complex actions like share files and collaborate on projects.
+Streamlined team communication is extremely important, especially if you’re running a team of remote workers.
+You want your team members to get all messages in time, never miss a notification, and perform a set of more complex actions like sharing files and collaborating on projects.

 When it comes to team chat apps, it’s hard to find more popular ones than Skype and Slack.
 Skype has been the primary means of communication for many businesses for more than a decade, while Slack has revolutionized the industry since it entered the market in 2013.
 They’re both known as reliable, easy to use, and intuitive.

-Which one is better for your business?
+Which one is the better option for your business?
 Read on to see how Slack and Skype compare in different categories that are relevant for efficient team collaboration.

 About Slack